 Other Types of Heavy Bags

-If you want to set up a really spiffy home gym that you can charge people money for, then you can consider equipping with the teardrop bag and/or the angled heavy bag.
-Top it off with an Aqua bag or wall mount heavy bag and you have yourself a winning combination.
-Here’s the low-down on the other types of bags used in Muay Thai:
+If you want to set up a really spiffy home gym that you can charge people money for, then you can consider equipping with other types of heavy bags for a winning combination.
+Here’s the low-down on some of the types of bags used in Muay Thai and MMA :

 Verdict: Best reserved for commercial or fight gyms to offer a variety of training equipment but is just an overkill in home gyms.